VasudhaJha/aws-network-lab/03-hybrid-networking/README.md

 - Public route table: Routes internet traffic via IGW
 - Private route table: Routes internet traffic via NAT Gateway
 - Multiple private subnets can share one route table

+## Bastion Host

+- A small EC2 instance placed in a public subnet.
+- Acts as a secure entry point to access private instances inside the VPC.
+- Only the bastion host has a public IP; private instances remain inaccessible from the internet.
+- You SSH into the bastion first, and from there, SSH into private instances.
+- This approach minimizes exposure and follows security best practices for managing access.

 ## Example Configuration